sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 This is unfortunately a flaw in the Whisper model.
 It can sometimes add a sentence like “Thanks for watching!” to the end.
 There is not much I can do about this.

 This issue arises from quirks in the AI's processing, where it sometimes generates off-topic content, often due to data remnants or misinterpreted context.
 These are not messages or 'whispers' with any underlying meaning; they're random anomalies that OpenAI is actively working to correct.

+#### The transcription is not in the same language as the source audio

+Ensure the "Translate to English" setting is disabled.

+The language used in the "Prompt" setting may also affect the transcription language.

 #### The transcription is in Traditional Chinese while the audio was in Simplified Chinese?